Stephen James

 Across the UK economy, men are more likely than women to be in senior roles (especially very senior roles at the top of organisations).
 Women are more likely than men to be in administrative roles at the lower end of the organisation.
 Men are more likely to be in technical roles, which are paid more highly than other roles at similar levels of seniority.
 Women are also more likely than men to have had breaks from work that have affected their career progression, for example to bring up children.
 They are also more likely to work part time, and many of the jobs that are available across the UK on a part-time basis are relatively low paid.

-88.8% of men at our organisation received a bonus in the 12 months up to 5 April 2022.
-For women this was 66.0%.
+87.2% of men at our organisation received a bonus in the 12 months up to 5 April 2023.
+For women this was 68.27%.
 This is because there are more men in management and technical roles, which are eligible for a performance bonus.

-We are not happy with our gender pay gap even though it compares relatively favourably with others.
+We are still not happy with our gender pay gap even though it compares relatively favourably with others.
 We are committed to doing everything we can to reduce the gap.
 However, we also know this is a difficult task.
 For example, we have no control over what people choose to study or the career choices that they make.

 We have a number of women and men who have returned to work with us at the end of maternity/shared parental leave to work flexibly.
 We consider requests from all employees to work flexibly, regardless of their role and level of seniority, and that flexible working is not just part-time working.